I Stock 2154089162

 Tax increases

 Since April 2023, businesses across the UK have faced a series of tax increases that have impacted their growth and their ability to invest.
-The previous Conservative government increased corporation tax to 25% in April 2023, and in the Autumn Budget in 2024 the new Labour government announced an increase in employers' national insurance contributions, the change in thresholds and minimum wage that came as a surprising and potentially damaging blow to the sector which hardly instilled the confidence to grow.
-Several survey respondents commented that these increases had driven them to reduce their headcount and put a hold on future recruitment.
+The previous Conservative government increased corporation tax to 25% in April 2023, and in the Autumn Budget in 2024 the new Labour government announced an increase in employers' national insurance contributions.
+The change in thresholds and minimum wage came as a surprising and potentially damaging blow to the industry which hardly instilled the confidence to grow.

 Welcome investment in R&D

-Despite the Autumn Budget 55% of all survey respondents said that they would be investing between 3-5% more in R&D in the next 12 months compared to the previous 12 months and even encouragingly 27% said that they would be investing more than 6% above their previous budget.
-These are positive signs for the long term future of the sector.
+Despite the Autumn Budget, 55% of all survey respondents said that they would be investing between 3-5% more in R&D in the next 12 months compared to the previous 12 months and even encouragingly 27% said that they would be investing more than 6% above their previous budget.
+These are positive signs for the long term future of the industry.

 With regards to R&D, what are you planning on investing in, in the next 12 months?